New Zealand Young Labour: Sexual assault scandal

 In February 2018, allegations of multiple sexual assaults at the Labour youth summer school in Waihi by a 20-year-old man emerged.
 The Police subsequently launched an investigation and laid five indecent assault charges against the alleged perpetrator, before withdrawing one of them, citing an administrative error.
 Labour Leader Jacinda Ardern, Prime Minister of New Zealand, was not informed of the allegations immediately, and learnt of them from a journalist moments after the story was published.
 The Labour Party itself was aware of the allegations, but failed to tell the party leader, Jacinda Ardern.
 As a result of the allegations the Labour Party suspended all youth party events and launched an investigation into the sexual assaults and allegations of underage drinking at Labour youth events.
 Once this report was completed, however, Ardern declined to release the report publicly, citing the charges still before the courts.

 A Young Labour Summer School did not take place in 2019, which many commentators attributed to the controversy surrounding the previous year's summer camp.
 The alleged perpetrator pleaded not guilty to six charges of indecent assault in July 2018 and was granted interim name suppression.
 In September 2018, the Crown dropped two of these charges against the accused.
 On 2 September 2019, trial proceedings against the defendant began at the Auckland District Court.
 During the trial, the defence lawyer John Munro accused one of the victims of making up parts of history and exaggerating the incident.
 On 4 September 2019, the defendant pleaded guilty to two amended charges of assault against two young men, while the two remaining assault charges against the two women involved were dismissed.

+Candidates in the 2026 General Election

+Several members of Young Labour have been confirmed as candidates in the 2026 New Zealand general election.